4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 Hamidiye, Alaaddin Blv., 42060 Selçuklu/Konya

-Formerly a mosque, this architectural gem now serves as a museum and occasionally hosts Whirling Dervish performances.
 The serene ambiance and intricate designs of the building add an extra touch of beauty to the spiritual rituals.
-Again, performances are occasional, but checking online prior to your visit will tell you all you need to know.
+Again, performances are occasional, but checking online before your visit will tell you everything you need to know.

 4. Selimiye Mosque

 Aziziye, Müze Alanı Cd.
-No:5, 42030 Karatay/Konya
+No. 5, 42030 Karatay/Konya

-One of the largest mosques in Konya, dating back to the 16th century, Selimiye Mosque occasionally arranges special events where Whirling Dervishes perform inside the mosque.
 The combination of the dervish ceremony and the grandeur of the mosque creates an unforgettable experience.

 Remember to check the schedules for these venues in advance, as Whirling Dervish performances may not be available every day.